SAP/cloud-sdk/STYLEGUIDE.md

 - Email addresses
 - [Names of products, services, and organizations](#software-products)
 - URLs that the reader is supposed to follow in a browser

+### Method Names

+When referring to a method name in text:

+- omit the class name except where including it would prevent ambiguity
+- put an empty pair of parentheses after a method name to indicate that it's a method

+✅ This can be done by using the `asChildOf()` method

+❌ This can be done by using the `.asChildOf` method

+#### Function and Method

+If a function is part of an instance of a class then it is a method, else it is a function.
+Use those terms accordingly.

+✅ Functions such as `execute()` and `executeHttpRequest()` call `getDestination()` internally

+❌ Methods such as `execute()` and `executeHttpRequest()` call `getDestination()` internally

 ## Placeholders